This document outlines APIs that OpenComputers operating systems should attempt to implement.

 optional: package.libdir: string

 The directory user-provided libraries should be placed into.
-Useful in the absence of /lib
+Useful in the absence of /lib or /usr/lib.

 require(modname: string): table